minhnguyenba/ControlAndTrajectoryTracking/README.md

 | <ul><li>Steer: P(0.25), I(0.01), D(0.25)</li><li>P(0.1), I(0.05), D(0.1)</li></ul> |  <img width="1604" alt="" src="images/new_steer_set3.png">|<img width="1604" alt="" src="images/new_throttle_set3.png">|
 | <ul><li>Steer: P(0.35), I(0.0012), D(0.9)</li><li>P(0.2), I(0.001), D(0.3)</li></ul>  |  <img width="1604" alt="" src="images/new_steer_set4.png">|<img width="1604" alt="" src="images/new_throttle_set4.png">|

-- By comparing the plots of reference test with other tests, we can see that increasing K_I and K_D significantly reduces the steer errors and throttle errors.
+- By comparing the plots of the reference test with other tests, we can see that increasing K_I and K_D significantly reduces the steer errors and throttle errors.
-- From plots of Set 3 and Set 3, we can conclude that increasing K_P of steer control reduce the steer error.
+- From plots of Set 3 and Set 4, we can conclude that increasing K_P of steer control reduces the steer error.
 - Throttle control in general is unstable in all conditions.
-- Large K_I of throttle results large throttle error (Set 1 ~ 3).
+- Large K_I of throttle results in large throttle error (Set 1 ~ 3).
 Small K_I around O(1e-3) - O(1e-2) would be ideal (set4).
-- Best result is in set 4
+The best result is in set 4

-#### Q2- What is the effect of the PID according to the plots, how each part of the PID affects the control command?
+#### Q2- What is the effect of the PID according to the plots, how does each part of the PID affect the control command?

 The proportional gain (Kp) [Amplifies the error signal] determines how much the controller responds to the current error.
 A high value of Kp will cause the controller to respond more aggressively to the error, but may also cause overshooting and instability.